AlexWorx/ALib-Class-Library/docs/pages/prepro_macros.md

     Chapter \ref alib_strings_assembly_ttostring of the Programmer's Manual of module
     \alib_strings.

-  @param TYPE The type to specialize functor \b T_Append for.
+  @param TYPE The type to specialize functor \b AppendableTraits for.
   @param IMPL The implementation code for \b operator().

 \def ALIB_STRINGS_APPENDABLE_TYPE_INLINE_N
   Same as \ref ALIB_STRINGS_APPENDABLE_TYPE_INLINE but for character type \ref alib::nchar.

-  @param TYPE The type to specialize functor \b T_Append for.
+  @param TYPE The type to specialize functor \b AppendableTraits for.
   @param IMPL The implementation code for \b operator().

 \def ALIB_STRINGS_APPENDABLE_TYPE_INLINE_W
   Same as \ref ALIB_STRINGS_APPENDABLE_TYPE_INLINE but for character type \ref alib::wchar.

-  @param TYPE The type to specialize functor \b T_Append for.
+  @param TYPE The type to specialize functor \b AppendableTraits for.
   @param IMPL The implementation code for \b operator().

 \def ALIB_STRINGS_SUPPRESS_STD_OSTREAM_OPERATOR
-  Helper macro for specializing struct
+  Helper macro for specializing type trait
-  \alib{strings::compatibility::std;T_SuppressStdOstreamOperator} for a custom type \p{TYPE}.
+  \alib{strings::compatibility::std;SuppressStdOStreamOpTraits} for a custom type \p{TYPE}.
-  This macro has to be positioned outside of any namespace and the given type has to include its full namespace qualification.
+  This macro has to be positioned outside any namespace, and the given type has to include its full namespace qualification.

-  @param TYPE The type to specialize functor \b T_Append for.
+  @param TYPE The type to specialize functor \b AppendableTraits for.

 \def ALIB_STRING_DBG_CHK